kelvinagyareyeboah/os-for-iot/README.md

-# Group 44 – Operating Systems Project
+# Group 44 g Systems Project

 ## 📌 Project Overview
 This project is an **Operating Systems–based system** developed as part of an academic group assignment.